johnwalicki/Node-RED-MatrixVoice/README.md

 Before you can use these examples, upgrade [Node-RED](http://nodered.org) on your Raspberry Pi.
 Older versions of Node.js and Node-RED are pre-installed on the default Raspbian image.
 I started with [Raspbian Stretch](https://www.raspberrypi.org/downloads/raspbian/), applied distro updates, then installed [Matrix Core](https://matrix-io.github.io/matrix-documentation/matrix-core/getting-started/installation/) only.
-I also used npm to install node-red-dashboard, node-red-contrib-microPi, node-red-contrib-snowboy, node-red-noe-weather-underground and node-red-node-watson
+I also used npm to install node-red-dashboard, node-red-contrib-microPi, node-red-contrib-snowboy, node-red-node-weather-underground and node-red-node-watson

 I started at the command line and made certain that I could record audio.
 > /usr/bin/arecord -d 5 --device=mic_channel0 -r 16000 -c 1  -f S16_LE /home/pi/test.wav

-The Node-RED flows and screenshots include:
+Node-RED flows and screenshots included in this repository:
 * **arecord with Matrix Voice** - Simple flow which records a .wav file via the Matrix Voice 8 MEMs microphones and sends it to Watson Speech to Text for transcription.
 * **arecord with Matrix Voice controlled by a Node-RED Dashboard** - Same flow but controlled by a Node-RED dashboard.
 * **MicroPi with Watson Speech to Text** - Replace the arecord exec node with a hacked MicroPi node.